honkit/honkit/docker/README.md

 ### Custom Font

-You can create new image includes custom font based on honkig image.
+You can create new image includes custom font based on honkit image.

 ```
 FROM honkit/honkit:latest